qua-platform/qua-libs/examples/mixer-calibration/readme.md

 * "SENS:BAND:AUTO 0" - Sets the bandwidth to be manual
 * "SENS:BAND ???'" - Sets the manual bandwidth to ???
 * "SENS:SWE:POIN ???" - Sets the number of points for the sweep to be ???
-* "SENS:FREQ:START ???" - Sets the starting frequency for the sweep to be ???
-* "SENS:FREQ:STOP ???" - Sets the end frequency for the sweep to be ???
 * "SENS:FREQ:CENT ???" - Sets the center frequency to ???
 * "SENS:FREQ:SPAN ???" - Sets the frequency span to ???
 * "INIT:CONT OFF;*OPC?" - Sets the SA to single trigger (turn continuous off)